CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/TwitAna/TA1.png)

-It is also important to check the twitter’s length through the time, which is visualized on the following graph.
+<div style="text-align: justify"> It is also important to check the twitter’s length through the time, which is visualized on the following graph.</div>

 ```python